martin-papy/qdrant-loader/docs/DocumentationUpdates-v0.3.2.md

 - ✅ **Migration**: Safe upgrade path from previous versions
 - ✅ **Troubleshooting**: Solutions for common issues
 - ✅ **Optimization**: Performance tuning and best practices

----

-**Documentation Status**: ✅ **COMPLETE AND READY FOR RELEASE**

-All documentation has been updated to support the v0.3.2 release with comprehensive file conversion support.
-Users have clear paths for discovery, implementation, migration, and troubleshooting.